The patio of Bigsbys Folly Craft Winery

 Creekside Cellars

-Plan to hit this winery in Downtown Evergreen around lunchtime and sample some superb Italian deli specialties that include an antipasto platter, a cheese board or panini sandwiches made with fresh focaccia bread.
-If the weather is nice, enjoy your repast on the deck overlooking Bear Creek, which goes rushing right by.
+Plan to hit this winery in downtown Evergreen around lunchtime and sample some superb Italian deli specialties that include an antipasto platter, a cheese board or panini sandwiches made with fresh focaccia bread.
+If the weather is nice, enjoy your feast on the deck overlooking Bear Creek, which goes rushing right by.
+After lunch, taste an award-winning Creekside Cellars Chardonnay, Viognier, Riesling, Cabernet Franc or Sauvignon, Merlot or Syrah.
+Also check out the Vintage Port and the Moscato d'Amburgo, a Black Muscat.
+Small private tours can also be arranged.

 Turquoise Mesa Winery

 Turquoise Mesa prides itself on wines made only from Colorado grapes.
-A Cabernet Sauvignon, Syrah, Viognier and both white and red blends are offered in the tasting room located in a Broomfield office park.
-Owners Tom and Mary Joan Bueb pride themselves on smooth, velvety wines low in tannins.
+A Cabernet Sauvignon, Syrah, Viognier and both white and red blends are offered in the tasting room, which recently moved from a Broomfield office park into a new Denver facility.
+Owners Tom and Mary Joan Bueb let you in on the smooth, velvety wines low in tannins on weekends, or tastings can be arranged by appointment.
+The winery also does barrel tastings for small groups of up to 25 or 30 people.